-In addition to the above clinical staging, in 1995 Khanna and Andrade developed a group classification system for the surgical management of trismus.
+In addition to the above clinical staging, in 1995 Khanna and Andrade developed the following group classification system for the surgical management of trismus:

 Surgical treatment is indicated in patients with severe trismus and/or biopsy results revealing dysplastic or neoplastic changes.
 Surgical modalities that have been used include the following: